 Super passes are available for \$40.00.
 This allows you admission to all three nights of the PRCA Rodeo.
 Single rodeo ticket prices are \$15.00.
 Advanced tickets are available at ticket outlets.
 Sunday evening is Family Night - all events at the grandstands are free.
-All live music events are free.
+All live music events Monday through Wednesday are free.
+Saturday's performance is \$5.00 per person.
 Ticket outlets are Cameron's Corner, Outdoor Bank, Solutions North Bank and First State Bank, and the Extension Office.

-2024 FAIR PARADE
+2025 FAIR PARADE

-Monday, July 29, 2024
+Monday, July 28, 2025

 Only registered entries for the following classes will be eligible for prizes or premiums.
 Entries missing the deadline may still participate but will not be eligible for prize money.
 Check the Hill City Times for registration information.
 Entries must be in the parade line-up area by 5:00 p.m.
-Pre-registration deadline for Fair Parade entries is Thursday, July 25th.
+Pre-registration deadline for Fair Parade entries is Thursday, July 24th.
 Contact Darcie Schierkolk at 785-627-2243 and leave a message.
 She will return your call or text on her lunch break or after work.
 Please do not call her work phone number.